 In many divorce cases, spousal support (also known as alimony in some states) is a key issue in dispute.
 One party might feel as if they are unable to meet their reasonable needs without spousal support.
 They might claim the other spouse has the ability to help them.

 Exactly how this works can vary by state.
-Each state has their own state statute that deals with how spousal support is determined in a particular state.
+Each state has its own state statute that deals with how spousal support is determined in a particular state.

 Spousal maintenance or alimony cases can become quite contentious.
-In many cases, the parties end up trying the case because they cannot come to an agreement.
-In some instances, a party might end up paying spousal maintenance for a long period of time or even indefinitely until death, remarriage or a change of circumstance of a substantial and continuing nature.
+In many cases, the parties end up trying the case because they cannot agree.
+In some instances, a party might end up paying spousal maintenance for a long period of time or even indefinitely until death, remarriage, or a change of circumstance of a substantial and continuing nature.

 The way spousal maintenance is treated for tax purposes results in many parties being able to settle their divorce.
 This is because spousal maintenance can often seem more palatable to the payor spouse if they can deduct the amount from their income for tax purposes.